networq/website/concepts.md

 ![Node Naming](/images/ConceptsSlide2.PNG)

 The node name and the package name combined give a Fully Qualified Node Name (FQNN), in this case `School:OldSkool:SoltechIT`.
 Thus this supplier now exists as an entity.
-Other than the having its own unique identifier, the FQNN, a node doesn't have any other properties of it's own.
+Other than the having its own unique identifier, its FQNN, a node doesn't have any other properties of it's own.

 By tagging a node with one or more "Types", the node is given properties.

 ## Types

 A "Type" defines what properties a node can have.
-For example, tagging the `School:OldSkool:SoltechIT` node with the `School:OldSkool:SupplierContracts` type allows you to specify the field `contractEndDate` for `SoltechIT`, allowing the contract agreement end date to be linked to that supplier.
+For example, tagging the `School:OldSkool:SoltechIT` node with the `Supplier:Management:SupplierContracts` type allows you to specify the field `contractEndDate` for `SoltechIT`, allowing the contract agreement end date to be linked to that supplier.

+Notice that our organisation OldSkool has reached out to use a type held within a different package (`Supplier:Management`).
+Now that the node SoltechIT is associated with this type all the architecture that comes with this type is now linked to the node.
+This means that every aspect of supplier management provided by this package, is now available to the School to use.

 ![Type Naming](/images/ConceptsSlide3.PNG)

+## Type Names
-A type has a name (i.e. `SupplierContracts`) and is part of a package (i.e. `Supplier:Managment`). <!-- This is where my confusion is creeping in - I have skipped from the package School:OldSkool to an - as yet unmentioned Supplier:Managment (which I think is completely valid (in terms of usage), but is a package dependency- as yet unmentioned!!!???) --->
+A type has a name (i.e. `SupplierContracts`) and is part of a package (i.e. `Supplier:Managment`).
 Combining the Type name and Package Name gives you a Fully Qualified Type Name (FQTN) (i.e. `Supplier:Management:SupplierContracts`).

+## Managing Types
 Types are defined by creating `.yaml` files in the `types/` directory of a package.
 These are loaded with the package.

 Types optionally define a list of Fields for the type. <!-- Types can also be objects held within the database - yes?--->